dgarnier/pysol/README.md

 ## Reference

-Please see the [Reference] for details.
+Please see the [reference] for details.

 ## Contributing